Hans Vaihinger: Personal life and death

+Work

-In Die Philosophie des Als Ob, Vaihinger argued that human beings can never really know the underlying reality of the world, and that as a result people construct systems of thought and then assume that these match reality: they behave "as if" the world matches their models.
+In Die Philosophie des Als Ob (The Philosophy of 'As if', 1911), Vaihinger argued that human beings can never really know the underlying reality of the world, and that as a result people construct systems of thought and then assume that these match reality: they behave "as if" the world matches their models.
 In particular, he used examples from the physical sciences, such as protons, electrons, and electromagnetic waves.
-None of these phenomena has been observed directly, but science assumes and pretends that they exist, and uses observations made on these assumptions to create new and better constructs.
+None of these phenomena have been observed directly, but science assumes and pretends that they exist, and uses observations made on these assumptions to create new and better constructs.

-Vaihinger acknowledged several precursors, especially Kant, and Hermann Lotze and wrote he felt vindicated by Friedrich Albert Lange, but had been unaware of Jeremy Bentham's Theory of Fictions until it was brought to his attention by his translator, C. K. Ogden, at the very end of his life.
+Vaihinger acknowledged several precursors, especially Kant, and Hermann Lotze and wrote that he felt vindicated by Friedrich Albert Lange, but had been unaware of Jeremy Bentham's Theory of Fictions until, at the very end of his life, it was brought to his attention by his translator, C. K. Ogden.

 In the preface to the English edition of his work, Vaihinger expressed his principle of fictionalism: "An idea whose theoretical untruth or incorrectness, and therewith its falsity, is admitted, is not for that reason practically valueless and useless; for such an idea, in spite of its theoretical nullity[,] may have great practical importance."
 Moreover, Vaihinger denied that his philosophy was a form of skepticism because skepticism implies a doubting, whereas in his 'as if' philosophy the acceptance of patently false fictions is justified as a pragmatic non-rational solution to problems that have no rational answers.